Pilot (PTD) Price Hits $0.0036 on Top Exchanges

-Pilot (PTD) traded up 6.7% against the US dollar during the one day period ending at 17:00 PM Eastern on September 23rd.
-One Pilot coin can now be bought for approximately $0.0036 or 0.00000019 BTC on major cryptocurrency exchanges.
-During the last week, Pilot has traded up 4.5% against the US dollar.
-Pilot has a market cap of $298,738.00 and $41,533.00 worth of Pilot was traded on exchanges in the last day.
+Pilot (PTD) traded up 6.7% against the US dollar during the 1-day period ending at 8:00 AM Eastern on September 28th.
+In the last seven days, Pilot has traded up 4.5% against the US dollar.
+Pilot has a total market cap of $298,738.00 and approximately $41,533.00 worth of Pilot was traded on exchanges in the last day.
+One Pilot coin can now be purchased for about $0.0036 or 0.00000019 BTC on cryptocurrency exchanges.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.